CE Marking

 There are four different classifications of medical devices in Europe: Class I, Class IIa, Class IIb and Class III.
 These four classifications are also referred to as “risk class.”
 The lowest risk classification is Class I, and the highest risk classification is Class III.
 Class IIa is considered a “medium risk,” while Class IIb is considered a “high risk” medical device.
 Notified Body involvement and a CE Certificate from the Notified Body is required for almost all medical devices distributed in Europe, however, Class I devices that are non-sterile and do not perform a measurement function do not require Notified Body involvement.
 Class I devices that are sterile are often referred to as “Class I-S,”but this is not a term used in the Directive.
 The same is true of “Class I-M” for Class I devices with a measurement function.

-Applying the Rules for Medical Device CE Marking
+Applying the classification rules for medical device CE Marking

-In order to apply the classification rules as defined in Annex IX of the MDD, the following questions must be answered for the device or device family:
+In order to apply the classification rules as defined in Annex VIII of the MDR, the following questions must be answered for the device or device family:

 1. Is the device invasive? – Invasiveness of a device is an important criterion, because non-invasive devices are generally Class I, and there is typically no Notified Body involvement required for these devices.